Verlio-H/fortBall/README.md

     - eintsum(integer)
         - Constructs an expandedint with a summation index where the summation index refers to the upwards depth of sum that it is referring to
         - For example if there was a double nested sum and the expandedint was in the central expression, eintsum(0) would refer to the inside sum index and eintsum(1) would refer to the outside sum index
+    - eintsummax(integer)
+        - Works like eintsum but returns the maximum value for n in the current iteration of a slow sum
+    - lastcalc(integer)
+        - Returns a number representing the evaluation from the previous value of a sum (argument works like in eintsum)
+    - lasterr(integer)
+        - Returns a number representing the error calculated in the last iteration of a sum (argument works like in eintsum)
     - factorial(integer), factorial(expandedint)
         - Constructs a number representing the factorial of the argument
   - Manipulation: